German-Anglo distrib K5 Intl. has boarded S.J. Clarkson’s “Toast,” starring Helena Bonham Carter and Freddie Highmore.

 Faye Ward is producing for Ruby with the shingle’s Alison Owen, Paul Trijbits and Nicole Finnan exec producing, along with the BBC’s Jamie Laurenson.

-Currently in post production, “Toast” was financed by Screen WestMidlands, the BBC, Lipsync and Cutting Edge.
+, “Toast” was financed by Screen WestMidlands, the BBC, Lipsync and Cutting Edge.

 on Twitter for breaking news, reviews and more